Her ancestors were slaves. His were slave traders. They took a road trip to 'confront that history'

 "I'd really like to kill you," she said.

-Morgan, a black woman from southside Chicago, is a descendant of slaves.
+Morgan, a black woman from Chicago's South Side, is a descendant of slaves.
 DeWolf, a white man from central Oregon, is a descendant of the largest slave trading dynasty in U.S. history.

 The unlikely pair were on a road trip together.